• Skip to primary navigation

 Cajetas de Leche

 This is one of Yeison’s favorite treats as a kid.
-Sugar cane is an important product of Costa Rica and the locals make these sugar candies with milk.
+Sugar cane is an important product of Costa Rica and the locals make these sugar candies with milk after processing the sugar cane.

 Costa Rica souvenirs - cajetas de leche